zentree/zentree.github.io/colophon.md

 ### Privacy and Tracking

-**There are no trackers and no ads in this site: none**.
+**There are no trackers and no ads in this site**.
+Depending on the theme I am using, there could be links to external fonts.

-**I measure number of visitors** with self-hosted, privacy-respecting web analytics and **no cookies**.
-I do not share this information with any third party.
-Further, I do not collect any personal data.
+**I do not collect any personal data**.
+I do not use cookies.

 **There are no “social” buttons** (Facebook, Twitter, whatever) either, tracking you from/to other sites.
 If you want to link to a post you’ll have to do it the old-fashion way, copy-pasting the link.